 First Year LCOE Scholars

 Arturo Alejandro Aguayo Villegas is a native of East Oakland.
 He is the eldest of three siblings and the son of Arturo Aguayo Gonzalez and Carolina Villegas Valdez, who are from Nochistlan de Mejia, Zacatecas, Mexico.
 Arturo graduated as an undergraduate from the University of California, Berkeley, with a major in Legal Studies and a minor in Education in 2012.
 He also attended the prestigious Universidad Nacional Autónoma de México as a visiting scholar during Mexico's Bicentennial.
 He has over 12 years of experience working in the education field, mentoring young men in urban schools and juvenile facilities, and as well as teaching at San Quentin State Prison.
 He previously worked with the Unity Council Latino Men and Boys program as an Academic and Career Mentor at his alma mater Skyline High School and as an Assistant Head Coach for the baseball team.
 He currently works as a Counselor for the Alameda County Assessment Center.
-Arturo is a first-year MSW student in Strengthening Children, Youth, and Families specialization and focusing his training in clinical mental health to incorporate with his indigenous-based healing practices.
+Arturo is a second-year MSW student in Strengthening Children, Youth, and Families specialization and focusing his training in clinical mental health to incorporate with his indigenous-based healing practices.
 He is interested in establishing mentorship programs and transformational healing circles to work with young men and adults in schools, juvenile halls, and prisons.
 Arturo's interest include baseball, horseback riding, and world traveling.